snehilk1312/Surviellance_economy_darthVaders/README.md

-# Surviellance_economy_darthVaders
+# Surviellance Economy
-1st complete full stack dev project
+My 1st complete full stack dev project which shows which popular company is profiting from our data and to what extent.